Tohpati

-Tohpati Ario Hutomo (born 25 July 1971) is an Indonesian jazz guitarist, songwriter, and composer.
+Tohpati Ario Hutomo (born 25 July 1971) is an Indonesian guitarist, songwriter, and composer.
 He is known as one of the most notable jazz guitarists in Indonesia.
 He has collaborated with many Indonesian musicians such as Glenn Fredly, Indro, Arie Ayunir and Shakila.
 Many of his work has traditional culture elements as he always try to combine both modern and traditional Indonesian music on his albums.
 The influence came from many different international jazz guitarists, but the most significant influence came from Pat Metheny.

 Music career

 Earlier experiences

 In his early age, Tohpati was already interested in becoming a musician and often played on many shows around Jakarta, although it was not as a professional career.
 As a result of his effort, he had won the title "Best Guitarist" at a band festival in Jakarta when he was 14 years old.
 Four years after that, in 1989, he won another notable award of the best guitarist in Java, also was given at a band festival.
 This award then contributed a major part in Tohpati's music experience as his name began to be noticed because in the same year, he won another best guitarist title at a "Yamaha Band Explosion" show, which was a national show.